kittyfishfrommars/grav-theme-solarize/README.md

 [Deferred blocks were introduced in Grav 1.5.10](https://getgrav.org/blog/important-theme-updates) and **are now impemented in this theme**.
 # Configuring

+## Custom styles

+The theme is bundled with an empty CSS file at `css/custom.css`.
+As the name suggests, this is where you can add any additional styles for your implementation of the theme.
+If your site uses a theme that inherits Landed, you can add this file and your customisations at the same relative location in your own theme.

 ## Menu Features

 ### Dropdown Menu